 - making sure you carry the right safety equipment, it's in working order and everyone knows how to use it

-Read the advice below and see 'Safety regulations for pleasure craft' for more information.
+Read the advice below and see the following for more information:

 Dress for the conditions